 The Riddoch Art Gallery design shop promotes locally made products.

 The shop offers an array of hand-crafted items, including jewellery, summer scarves, limestone sculptures and paintings — all of which will make great gifts or a reminder of your visit to Mount Gambier.
-You’ll also find a sweet range of Haigh’s Chocolates, which originated in South Australia.

 The rest of the city’s retail action is mainly located along Commercial Street East and West.
 Pop into Lima & Co to enjoy the atmosphere and check out the range of clothing, jewellery, homewares and quirky gifts.
 Wander through to the florist section tucked away in the rear of the store, and breathe in the scents of the beautiful blooms.